quentinbdno/iss_utility_list/README.md

 I hope you will make a lot of pull requests to improve this database.

 # Propose an item to the list
-You can propose a modification in an existing file or create a new one in order to add an item to the list.
+You can propose a modification of an existing file or create a new one in order to add an item to the list.
 An object is represented by a YAML file.
 You just need to follow this template.
+If you are an expert with github, just fork the project and make a pull request to integrate your changes.
+If you are a beginner, you can create an [issue](https://github.com/datatemplar/iss_utility_list/issues/new/choose) by following this link or in the top menu.

 ```yaml
 Titre: "Name of the object"